Dallen Stanford: Broadcasting career

-In 2015/2016 Stanford made his broadcasting debut on the HSBC Sevens World Series announcing the Men's USA 7s (Las Vegas) and Canada 7s (Vancouver) as well as the Women's Atlanta 7s.
-Stanford has regularly featured on the HSBC Sevens World Series commentating the USA 7s (Las Vegas 2016-2019, Los Angeles 2020 & 2022-2023), Canada 7s (Vancouver 2016-2023), Singapore 7s (2018-2019 & 2023), Dubai 7s (2019 & 2021), Cape Town 7s (2019), Spain 7s (2022), Hong Kong 7s (2022-2023) plus both the 2018 Rugby World Cup Sevens in San Francisco and 2022 Rugby World Cup Sevens in Cape Town.
-He is one of the leading play-by-play commentators for Major League Rugby in the United States - appearing on CBS Sports Network from 2018 - 2022.
-Stanford anchored the Fox Sports national television broadcasts for Major League Rugby's season 5, and was the lead voice on the 2022 Shield Final at Red Bull Arena.
+Since 2012 Stanford has commentated more than 65 Internationals and over 450 International 7s matches.
+In 2016 he made his broadcasting debut on the HSBC Sevens World Series announcing the Men's USA 7s (Las Vegas), Canada 7s (Vancouver) and the Women's Atlanta 7s.
+Stanford is a regular voice on the Sevens World Series commentating the USA 7s (Las Vegas 2016–2019, Los Angeles 2020 & 2022–2024), Canada 7s (Vancouver 2016–2023), Singapore 7s (2018-2019 & 2023), Dubai 7s (2019 & 2021), Cape Town 7s (2019), Spain 7s (2022), Hong Kong 7s (2022 & 2023) plus the 2018 Rugby World Cup Sevens in San Francisco and 2022 Rugby World Cup Sevens in Cape Town.
+He is one of the leading play-by-play commentators for Major League Rugby in the United States - appearing on CBS Sports Network from 2018 - 2021, Fox Sports from 2022-2024 and ESPN in 2025.
+Stanford was the Fox Sports national television broadcast lead voice for the 2022 Major League Rugby Shield Final at Red Bull Arena.
 He was one of the lead commentators for the 2019 World Rugby U20s Championship in Rosario, Argentina, featuring in several video reviews and previews called Commentators Cut.

-Stanford made history as the first South African and first American lead commentator to announce a Rugby World Cup for World Rugby on the World Feed.
-He was one of four lead commentators selected by World Rugby to announce the 2019 Rugby World Cup in Japan.
+Stanford made history as the first South African and first American lead commentator to announce a Rugby World Cup for World Rugby on the World Feed, broadcasting the 2019 Rugby World Cup in Japan.
 Stanford worked with analyst Joel Stransky and sideline commentator Santiago Gomez-Cora covering 10 pool matches, including: Italy v Namibia, Wales v Georgia, England v USA, Argentina v Tonga, Scotland v Samoa, Ireland v Russia, Japan v Samoa, South Africa v Canada, Ireland v Samoa and Wales v Uruguay.
 Stanford's most popular Rugby World Cup 2019 commentary included "Kotaro Matsushima - he's so dangerous - Freddy Krueger has nightmares about him!"
 (Japan v Samoa) and "Cobus Reinach - he's more dangerous than climate change!"
 (South Africa v Canada).
 He features on 'Best Commentary from Rugby World Cup 2019".

 Stanford was the show host for the Colorado Raptors weekly highlights from 2018 - 2020.
 'Pardon My Take' co-host PFT Commentator said in an interview in March, 2020: “I would say that it’s 50 percent the success of the sevens team and 50 percent having Dallen Stanford on all of those calls that make it on social media because he’s an electric dude."

-Since 2015 Stanford has commentated more than 50 Internationals and over 400 International 7s matches.

 In 2020, Stanford founded The Rugby Hive with former Canadian 7s international, Robin MacDowell, interviewing current and former international rugby players and coaches.

+In 2023, Stanford founded The Rugby Sevens Rollercoaster with MacDowell, covering the World Rugby Sevens Series and Premier Rugby Sevens.